segmentio/analytics-next/packages/consent/consent-wrapper-onetrust/README.md

 - **default/other** - opt-out

-Default behavior can be _manually_ set by doing:
+This wrapper uses the `OneTrust.getDomainData()` API to get the consent model for a given geolocation.
+Default behavior can be overridden by doing:

 ```ts
 withOneTrust(analytics).load(..., { consentModel: () => 'opt-in' | 'opt-out' })